Luca25702-pixel/Ransom-Fake/README.md

   # Disclaimer #

   This project is just for educational purpose .
-Don't use it for pranks or ilegal thing.
+Don't use it for pranks or ilegal things.

-  # Using it for ilegal purpose can be a cybercrime!
+  * Beaware Using it for ilegal purpose can be a cybercrime!